dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 also stands out from simple probabilistic models for social behavior with its focus on the spatial components and particle interactions.)

-# Definition of Power
+# Preponderant Sociophysical Postulates

+- Extrapolating from a basic assessment of the math, there are several implications/conclusions that stand out above everything else
+- much of this stuff obviously isn't or can't be measured.

+- others:
+  - the definition of power as capacity to project influence
+  - social isolation/connectedness (in/dependence and vulnerability)

+#### (1) Types of energy have both linear and non-linear mechanics, which determine their equivalence and interaction dynamics

+Their mechanics Linearly or
+Non-Linear linearly and non-linear models,

+of energy equilalence, governing movement and transduction

+There varying metrics and means of equivalence for the movement of Energy

+#### (2) Power is rate of energy fluxing through sociophysical networks

-### Power Can Be Defined as the Potential to Trigger Flux through the Social Network
+Power Can Be Defined as the Potential to Trigger Flux through the Social Network

 - this flux comes in many forms, including the induction of:
   - physical change
   - informational change
+  - graph-structural change
   - schematic change
   - behavioral change